 Inclusion is an important community value and focuses on how we ensure all residents can participate in their community and access services - regardless of age, gender, sexuality, income, education, skills, cultural background, language skills or disability.
 Combating exclusion is part of achieving inclusion.
-The multiple and linked problems many people face, such as unemployment, poor health, poor housing, and lack of access to services, facilities and getting around.
+The multiple and linked problems many people face, such as unemployment poor health and poor housing.